The Observation of Jet Azimuthal Angular Decorrelation at FCC-ep: EVENT AND JET SELECTION

-In the analysis, following criteria are applied to select the MN-Jets: \begin{itemize} \item $p_{T}$ higher than 15 GeV \item in the rapidity region of $|\eta|<6.$ \item apply rapidity ordering of jets for each event \item choose the jets with highest rapidity and lowest rapidity value \item name them most forward jet and most backward jet, respectively. \end{itemize} Two jets in each events with the largest rapidity separation are obtained.
+In the analysis, the following criteria and steps are required to select the MN-Jets: \begin{itemize} \item $p_{T}$ higher than 15 GeV \item in the pseudo-rapidity region of $|\eta|<6.$ \item apply pseudo-rapidity ordering of jets for each event \item choose the jets with highest pseudo-rapidity and lowest pseudo-rapidity value \item name them the most forward jet and the most backward jet (MN-Jets), respectively. \end{itemize} Two jets in each event with the largest pseudo-rapidity separation are obtained.
 Some kinematic distributions of these jets are produced to see the selection of jets at detector level.
-In Figure 1 top plot,transverse momentum ($p_{T}$) distributions of forward and backward jets of which have $p_{T}$ higher than 15 GeV is shown.
-It is clear that during the analysis both most forward and most backward jets have $p_{T}>15GeV$ are used.
-In Figure 1 (bottom left plot), pseudo-rapidity ($\eta$) of MN-Jets is plotted, while phi ($\Phi$) distribution is on right side of Figure 1.
-These two figures show most of the jets are in back-to-back in $xy$ plane.
+In Figure 1 top plot, transverse momentum ($p_{T}$) distributions of forward and backward jets are plotted with respect to each other. $p_{T}$ higher than 15 GeV is applied to these jets as mentioned above.
+There is no enrty for the backward jets in the region of $\eta_{2}>1$ due to the assymetry of collision.
+In Figure 1, bottom left plot shows pseudo-rapidity ($\eta$) distributions of MN-Jets telling the most of the jets are back-to-back in the plane of $\eta$, while right plot gives the phi ($\Phi$) distribution of these jets indicating most of the jets are in back-to-back in $\Phi$ plane.

 The number of events and number of jets before and after cuts are presented in Table 1 for PYTHIA 8 and HERWIG 7 separately.
+We believe as a reason of that the different jet treatments from both generators are due to optimization of FASTJET algorithm that is used via DELPHES settings.